Akisan98/NgRx-Demo/README.md

 String with component name and action

-Calling dispatch will use the effects or reducer to convert action to code:
+Calling dispatch will use the effects or reducer to convert action to into state changes / code:

 Reducer: